Lou-E-303/lcwc/README.md

 - The output is explicit about what each output line is e.g. `BYTES: 342190` etc.
 - `lcwc` doesn't output the filename.
-- The default option when no args except the input file are provided is to provide *all* information, and omit the filename.
+- The default option when no args except the input file are provided is to provide *all* information.
 - `lcwc` doesn't bother telling you when you've entered an illegal argument

 # Run